 BARCS now provides animal care and adoption services, spaying and neutering for animals in its adoption program, public education and outreach, tracks lost and found pets, and sponsors low-cost vaccination and microchip clinics.
 Through this new partnership, the animal shelter’s resources have been increased through enabling it to have the flexibility of a non-profit, but the backing of the city government through a grant for some of the basic operations.

 The positive results of this reorganization show that the plan is working.
-In just over a year, BARCS significantly increased the number of lives saved from a total of 240 in 2004 (under Animal Control), to 738 in 2005, and more recently more than 9,000 in 2016.
+In just over a year, BARCS significantly increased the number of dogs and cats saved from a total of 240 in 2004 (under Animal Control), to 738 in 2005, and more recently nearly 11,000 dogs and cats in 2018.
 Additionally, BARCS hired all non-profit staff members, created and expanded its volunteer program, created a foster program, began offsite adoptions, created a fund to care for sick and injured homeless animals (The Franky Fund), established working relationships with other local animal shelters and animal rescue groups, and increased the community’s awareness of the shelter and the needs of its animals.